Dypsis decipiens or Manambe Palm is a spectacular palm from the central high plateau of Madagascar.

 Dypsis decipiens often grows in clusters with 2-3 young shoots at the base but also as solitary.
 The young shoots grow from the underground stem.

 It has a thick trunk semblance of 6-20 m high.
 The stem is swollen at the base where it can measure 50-70 cm in diameter and narrower at the top, 25-30 cm in diameter.
 It is gray with leaf scars.
-The crownshaft is purchased waxy gray-green.
+The crownshaft is waxy gray-green.

-The crown contains 9-12 blue-green leaves.
+The crown has 9-12 blue-green leaves.
 They are placed spirally.
 The sheath is about 70 cm long, light green covered with a white waxy layer, adaxial dark.
 The petiole is 10-25 cm long, deeply channeled with sharp edges.
 The rachis is about 2.2 m long, proximal channeled, with whitish tomentum or bald.
 There are 90 on each side leaf members.

 The inflorescence appears between the leaves, strongly curved, branched, about 110 long and 65 cm wide.
 The flower stalk is 15-17 cm long.